 with $\gamma > 0$, has been used to describe reaction processes, as well as its partial differential version has been used to describe reaction-diffusion processes~\cite{doer}; related equations, both in the ordinary and partial stochastic differential setting, can be found in~\cite{munoz}.
 It is also remarkable that some spatially extended versions of this equation appear in the field of high energy physics~\cite{peschanski,prikhodko}.

 During decades, the interpretation of noise dilemma has been regarded in the light of the transformation that takes equation~\eqref{its} into~\eqref{sfi} and its reverse counterpart~\cite{mmcc}.
 Herein we have seen that a class of SDEs, examples of which are relevant in physics and other applications, cannot be treated in these simple terms.
 As a matter of fact, the presence of absorbing states is quite commonly accompanied by square root diffusion terms in these physically motivated SDEs.
 The lack of Lipschitz continuity of the diffusion term precisely in these states implies that the classical existence and uniqueness theorem cannot be applied and one has to rely instead on the Watanabe-Yamada theorem; but however this theorem applies only to the It\^o interpretation of noise.
 Moreover, we have shown that these states are reached with probability one, and even in finite mean time, in relevant examples, what in turn has strong consequences on the dynamics of a given SDE in the long and even intermediate time.
 So, according to the results presented herein, for times potentially relevant in applications, the formal use of the transformation in Theorem~\ref{itotost} or a change in the noise interpretation may turn a unique solution into an uncountable number of them, or erase an absorbing state.
-The Wanatabe-Yamada theorem implies that the use of the It\^o interpretation is safe in these cases, but however the Stratonovich interpretation may be affected by multiplicity of solutions as we have shown in Section~\ref{feller}, despite of the presumably more physical character of this latter interpretation of noise~\cite{kampen}.
+The Wanatabe-Yamada theorem implies that the use of the It\^o interpretation is safe in these cases, but however the Stratonovich interpretation may be affected by multiplicity of solutions as we have shown in Section~\ref{feller}.